-Play areas will be designed by a consultant, under the direction of Facilities Management.
+Play areas will be designed by a consultant, under the direction of Facility Services.
 However, schools are encouraged to provide their input on the goals and vision for play areas.
 Consider the following during the design process:

-- Consider the audience and ensure that there are a variety of play options for various age groups. - Play equipment should be new, commercial-grade, and from a reputable supplier. - Varying degrees of challenge should be incorporated for children of all abilities. - Include accessible play equipment for users of all abilities. - Provide options for group and individual play. - Provide options for passive and active play. - Include options for creative/experiential play. - Consider asking students for their input on the design/vision for play areas. - Try to include a variety of play options including sliding, climbing, spinning, balancing, crawling, and swinging. - Culverts, tire swings, sewer pipe, teeter-totters, merry go-rounds, pressure treated wood structural members, diggers and track rides are not considered appropriate. - For Early Years play areas, artificial turf is the standard.
+- Consider the audience and ensure that there are a variety of play options for various age groups. - Play equipment should be new, commercial-grade, and from a reputable supplier. - Varying degrees of challenge should be incorporated for children of all abilities. - Include accessible play equipment for users of all abilities. - Provide options for group and individual play. - Provide options for passive and active play. - Include options for creative/experiential play. - Consider asking students for their input on the design/vision for play areas. - Try to include a variety of play options including sliding, climbing, spinning, balancing, crawling, and swinging. - Culverts, tire swings, sewer pipe, teeter-totters, merry go-rounds, pressure treated wood structural members, diggers and track rides are not considered appropriate. - Portable sand tables that are off the ground are preferred, as they can be more easily covered and/or moved inside when not in use. - For Early Years play areas, artificial turf is the standard.
 This is due to the fact that they are high traffic areas where maintenance is difficult, or where natural turf will not grow.
-Refer to section 3.2.4.2. for more detailed information on artificial turf. - Refer to section 3.2.10. for information on playground safety considerations.
+Refer to section 3.2.4.2 for more detailed information on artificial turf. - Refer to section 3.2.10 for information on playground safety considerations.